phosgene89/phosgene89.github.io/hnsw.md

 After constructing this hierarchy, a nearest neighbour does a greedy search for the closest point in the top layer.
 It then enters the next layer through this point and begins another greedy search for a nearest neighbour - with the constraint that it compares itself only to points connected to the current node.
 The process repeats until k approximate nearest neighbours are found.
 A key point in this search is that the number of links to a node is constant.
 This is crucial to the logarithmic complexity scaling.

-Another important feature of HNSW is that long range links are not uniformly random.
+An important feature of HNSW (and NSW) is that long range links are not uniformly random.
 Were this the case, we would expect that half the time a long range link would lead us closer to our target, but lead us further the other half - leading to no net benefit.

-Graph Construction
+#### Graph Construction

 select neighbours by a heuristic